ucsc/site-slugstrong/returning-to-campus/index.md

 UCSC departments [can request multiple rapid antigen test kits](https://risk.ucsc.edu/workers-comp/at-home-covid-19-test-kit-request-eligibility.html) for their operations.

-## Guidelines for meetings, events, and visitors
+## Protocol for visitors and events

-Coming soon!
-The campus is currently updating the "Event, Meeting, and Visitor COVID-19 Protocol."
+UC Santa Cruz has released an updated protocol for visitors and events.
+[Read more](https://slugstrong.ucsc.edu/returning-to-campus/visitors-events-protocol).

 ## COVID-19 Boosters